-Your Bertram's underway maneuvering controls and, with a few exceptions, all of your Bertram's functions are managed from the helm station.
-The following exceptions are managed from the cabin, the cockpit, and the stateroom.
+Your Bertram's underway maneuvering controls and, with a few exceptions, all of your Bertram's functions are managed from the flybridge(main helm) station.
+The following exceptions are managed from the cabin, the cockpit, the engine-compartment, and/or the staterooms,

 - some of the main electrical distribution functions;

-- the entertainment center functions;
+- · the entertainment center functions;

 - the galley appliances;

 - the a/c climate control functions; and,

 - manual discharge of the fixed fire extinguishing system.

-7.2.2 Navigation and Engine Control Station

-This is your vessel's main navigation and engine control station.
+7.2.2 Flybridge(MainHelm) Navigation and Engine Control Station This is your vessel's main navigation and engine control station.